dakshshah96/awesome-startup-credits/README.md

 - [MyOperator Startup Program [INDIA ONLY]](https://myoperator.co/startup-program) - MyOperator's full-fledged call management ‘startup kit’ comes with products & features that boost your business growth.
 It helps you manage your business calls and enhances your customer calling experience, at zero cost.
 - [Exotel for Startups [INDIA ONLY]](https://exotel.com/cloud-telephony-for-startups/) - Exotel for Startups is a special account for startups that gives you access to all of Exotel’s features.
 - [MSG91 for Startups [INDIA ONLY]](https://msg91.com/in/startups/) - A complimentary communication API package for every product startup.
 Get 25,000 SMS credits every month for 6 months.
-- [Dialpad Fast Start](https://www.dialpad.com/solutions/faststart/) - Dialpad and UberConference for free for life.
-The Fast Start program provides qualified, VC-backed startups with 10 free lifelong seats for Dialpad Pro and UberConference Business.
+- [Dialpad for Startups](https://www.dialpad.com/startups/) - Dialpad for Startups provides qualified startups with 10 free, lifelong seats of Dialpad Talk (business phone lines) and UberConference (video conferencing).
+Discounts on phone lines continue while video conferencing is always free.

 ### Edge Computing